 - Beauty Glossary

 Collagen is a beauty term that gets thrown around like confetti – it graces the bottles of our favourite hair, nail and skin products, you can add it to your morning smoothie and even indulge in collagen cookies.
-It keeps us looking pretty and we know that somewhere along the line, it’s great for anti-ageing.
-But that’s just the basics, as there is so much more that this gem has to offer.
+It keeps us looking pretty and we know that somewhere along the line, it's great for anti-ageing.
+But that's just the basics, as there is so much more that this gem has to offer.
+With vegan collagen cosmetics on the market, too, this is a beauty ingredient for everyone.

 What is collagen?